-Dr. Anell Olivos-Meza graduated from Universidad Veracruzana, Xalapa Veracruz, Mexico in 2004, and completed her internship at National Institute of Medical Science and Nutrition \"Salvador Zubiran\", Mexico City from 2004 to 2005.
+Dr. Anell Olivos-Meza graduated from Universidad Veracruzana, Xalapa Veracruz, Mexico in 2004, and completed her internship at the National Institute of Medical Science and Nutrition \"Salvador Zubiran\", Mexico City from 2004 to 2005.
 Dr. Olivos-Meza received her Medical Degree in 2007 from the University of Veracruz.
-She has been a Research Fellow in the Cartilage and Connective Tissue Laboratory (2007-2008), at Mayo Clinic College of Medicine, Rochester Minnesota, USA.
+She has been a Research Fellow in the Cartilage and Connective Tissue Laboratory (2007-2008) at Mayo Clinic College of Medicine, Rochester Minnesota, USA.
 In 2010, she completed her Master’s degree in clinical research at the University of Veracruz.
-From 2011 until 2012 she was a part of Direction and Administration of Medical Units (Postgraduate Studies), at the University of Puebla (Benemérita Universidad Autónoma de Puebla), Puebla, Mexico.
+From 2011 until 2012 she was a part of the Direction and Administration of Medical Units (Postgraduate Studies) at the University of Puebla (Benemérita Universidad Autónoma de Puebla), Puebla, Mexico.
 Dr. Olivos-Meza completed the Orthopedic Surgery Residence Program from 2008-2012 at the Center of Medical Specialties in Veracruz State \"Dr. Rafael Lucio\", Xalapa, Veracruz, Mexico.
 From 2012 until 2013 she attended a Low Limb Articular Surgery Fellowship Program at the National Institute of Rehabilitation, Mexico City.
 She was a Clinical Visitor in the Low Limb Adult Reconstruction Service, Mayo Clinic, Rochester, USA, on several occasions in 2012.
-In 2014 she completed the Orthopedic Sports Medicine and Arthroscopy Fellowship Program, at the National Institute of Rehabilitation.
+In 2014 she completed the Orthopedic Sports Medicine and Arthroscopy Fellowship Program at the National Institute of Rehabilitation.
 Mexico City.
 Her PhD Program was in the field of cartilage repair (2012-2016) at the Universidad Nacional Autónoma de México (UNAM) and National Institute of Rehabilitation, Mexico City.
 She is a member of several societies, such as: International Cartilage Repair & Joint Reconstruction Society; Mexican Orthopedic Society; Orthopedic Research Society Global Engagement Committee; Research Committee at the Instituto Nacional de Rehabilitación; Ethic Committee at the Instituto Nacional de Rehabilitación.